 Sports bars are an excellent place to visit for happy hour specials and casual dining–but they can be pricy to establish.
-From the food costs to the liquor bottle display, there's a lot of money that goes into it.
+From the food costs to the liquor bottle display, beverage storage at the back, and furnishing the space - there's a lot of money that goes into it.
 They also need some level of focus on restaurant risk assessment.

 There are numerous factors to be mindful of as an entrepreneur within the restaurant industry.
 So, we broke it down into rough estimates so that you can confidently budget your business venture.

 Sports Bar Entertainment Cost

 The sole purpose of a sports bar is to supply your customers with entertainment.
 On average, every sports bar has twelve televisions.
 If you opt for 50-inch flatscreens, expect to pay roughly $300 for each one.
 For satellite television, you should also budget about $130 a month (or $1,560/year.

 Sports bars also have a couple of pool tables, running about $3,000 each.
 However, the bar layout will determine how much furniture and electronics you can fit.